tvaisanen/dependencymapping/README.md

 This starts three services for development.

 * React JS hotreloaded dev server
+    - `./src` is mounted into the container allowing live editing
+    - uses Jest for unit tests

 * Express backend API
+    - `./src` is mounted into the container allowing live editing
+    - uses Mocha and Chai for unit tests

 * Mongo DB
+    - generic Mongo DB instance with defaults

 File `docker-compose.development.yml` resets the database on page refresh.
 If you need the data to persist use the